pommes-public/pommesdispatch/README.md

 If you are using `pommesdispatch` for your own analyses, please cite as:<br>
 *Kochems, J.; Werner, Y.; Giehl, J.; Grosse, B. et al. (2021): pommesdispatch.
 A bottom-up fundamental power market model for the German electricity sector. https://github.com/pommes-public/pommesdispatch, accessed YYYY-MM-DD.*

-We furthermore recommend to name the version tag or the commit hash used for the sake of transparancy and reproducibility.
+We furthermore recommend to name the version tag or the commit hash used for the sake of transparency and reproducibility.

 ## License
 This software is licensed under MIT License.